If you want to find success with affiliate marketing, one of the first things you need to master is SEO traffic or in other terms; Google traffic!

 We do this because you just can’t target any keyword (although it is accepted in some cases), but in order to do affiliate marketing properly, you need to see what people are looking for and provide the information they are so desperately needing from you.

-My favorite keyword tool which I have been using for the past 4 years is a little-known tool called “Jaaxy”.
+My favourite keyword tool which I have been using for the past 4 years is a little-known tool called “Jaaxy”.

 It’s a paid membership service (which costs just $19 a month) but it delivers so much data on the keywords you’re looking for that it puts it way above the competition.